d3plus/d3plus-viz/README.md

 <a name="Viz.colorScalePosition"></a>

 #### Viz.colorScalePosition([*value*]) ↩︎
 Defines which side of the visualization to anchor the color scale.
-Acceptable values are `"top"`, `"bottom"`, `"left"`, `"right"` and `false`.
+Acceptable values are `"top"`, `"bottom"`, `"left"`, `"right"`, and `false`.
 A `false` value will cause the color scale to not be displayed, but will still color shapes based on the scale.
-If no value is passed, the current legend position will be returned.

 **Kind**: static method of <code>[Viz](#Viz)</code>
 **Chainable**